smoge/superfomus/README.md

 		f.lilyViewPath = "/usr/bin/okular"

-Do we want to round to quatertone of halftones as Boolean (optional, default: true):
+Do we want to round to quatertone of halftones as Boolean (optional):

 		f.qt = true